Table of Contents

 • Typical cases: Single-floor malls, restaurants, single-floor offices, exhibition halls, parks, etc.

-• Capture device: GoPro Max 1st gen panoramic camera
+• Collection device: GoPro Max/Max2 panoramic camera

-• Steps: Create a regular single-map task
+• Steps: Create regular single-map task

 Large-scale multi-map fusion task